News, events, media, seminars and more

 When reviewing documents, it can become extremely strenuous seeing the same documents over and over again, which is why we recommend turning Global De-duplication on when we process the data into Relativity.
 This said, many documents may seem to be duplicates of others, however only slight changes mean this would not have been picked up by the processing engine as a duplicate (different MD5 hash value).
 For example, there may be a document that was first saved as a draft in Microsoft Word, then saved as a PDF.
 Relativity Processing will not identify these documents as duplicates as they are different formats even though they contain the same content.
 However, running textual near duplicates would identify these as containing the same text and allow us to remove one from review.
 These documents would be seen as 100% similar, but there are instances where even if there was a slight difference in the documents (97-98% similar) we could remove these also.

 When you have a large amount of emails to review, it can be a vigorous task having to scroll through individual emails that are part of the same thread, which essentially means you are seeing the same emails over and over again.
 The ability to run email threading, ensures that you are only reviewing the inclusive emails that contain all emails within a thread.
 The individual emails can be excluded from review, which reduces your total document count.
-Relativity’s latest version 9.5, gives you the ability to visualise these email threads to identify what messages were sent, who replied, whether this was forwarded, or more importantly, whether there are any missing emails in the chain that require further investigation.
+Relativity enables the ability to visualise these email threads to identify what messages were sent, who replied, whether this was forwarded, or more importantly, whether there are any missing emails in the chain that require further investigation.
 Having this visualisation allows you to see the full history of an email chain from start to finish a lot easier than in previous versions.
 It can also be used as a quality assurance tool to check that everything in the thread has been coded or whether anything still requires review.

 It should be determined from the offset of a review, whether you want to disclose emails and attachments together.
 By this, I mean once you code an email as relevant, do you want the attachments to automatically be disclosed relevant too?
 If this is the case, Document Skip will allow you to code the email relevant, the attachments will then automatically be coded as relevant, and you will then jump to the next email.
 This reduces your review by removing the need to review the attachments, as these will be coded automatically.
 This can also be enabled for duplicate documents, so once a document is coded as relevant, any of its duplicates will be coded the same.